SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/levels/s*m-emic-system/emic-whole/d-emic-analyses.md

 ## exprs

+an expr is an actual production of an emic unit.

 ### etic analysis

-!Under a etic analysis,  »⟮an expr⟯« (my term) is either:
+Under a etic analysis,  ⟮＿an expr＿⟯ (my term) may be thought of as either:
-1. !⟮ha;⟮an instance of production⟯ of ⟮something from the ＿emic unit＿'s ＿signifier topic/cake＿⟯⟯.
+1. !⟮ha;⟮something from⟯ ⟮the ＿emic unit＿'s ＿signifier topic/cake＿⟯⟯.
 2. !⟮h-:_;⟮one of the infinite set of things⟯ that ⟮are grouped into ＿an etic unit＿⟯.⟯

 ### feature analysis